shicks/ahep/site/modules/1886-the-story-of-the-statue-of-liberty/index.md

 ```metadata
 time: 10 minutes
 ```
+> Bartholdi himself unveiled Liberty's face and she stood, gleaming in all her glory, for everyone to see.

 The author uses a number of words associated with erecting a gigantic statue that your child(ren) may not be familiar with: skeleton,